nettitude/yasha/vkb.md

 If you specify `DENY`, not only will the browser attempt to load the page in a frame fail when loaded from other sites, attempts to do so will fail when loaded from the same site.
 On the other hand, if you specify `SAMEORIGIN`, you can still use the page in a frame as long as the site including it in a frame is the same as the one serving the page.

+This feature is no longer recommended.
+Though some browsers might still support it, it may have already been removed from the relevant web standards, may be in the process of being dropped, or may only be kept for compatibility purposes.
+Instead of this header, use the frame-ancestors directive in a Content-Security-Policy header.

 ## Content Sniffing

 The `X-Content-Type-Options` response HTTP header is a marker used by the server to indicate that the MIME types advertised in the `Content-Type` headers should be followed and not be changed.
 The header allows you to avoid MIME type sniffing by saying that the MIME types are deliberately configured.